Tommaso Allan

-Tommaso Allan (Tommy) (/ˈælən/; born 26 April 1993) is an Italian professional rugby union player who primarily plays fly-half for Perpignan of the French Top 14.
-He has also represented Italy at international level, having made his test debut against Australia during the 2013 Autumn Internationals.
-Allan has previously played for Harlequins and Benetton, as well as an earlier stint at Perpignan.
+Tommaso "Tommy" Allan (/ˈælən/; born 26 April 1993) is an Italian professional rugby union player who plays for Zebre Parma in URC, primarily as a fly-half.
+He represents Italy at international level, having made his test debut against Australia during the 2013 Autumn Internationals.
+Allan previously played for Harlequins, Benetton, and Perpignan.

 Early life & youth rugby

-Allan was part of the London Wasps Academy in 2011 before captaining the RGS High Wycombe rugby side.
-He won the Under-19 Provincial Championship while playing for Western Province in South Africa and at the end of his contract there, he joined Perpignan.
+Allan was coached at Henley RFC from the age of 8 until 15, representing the Henley age groups through that period.
+Later he was part of the London Wasps Academy in 2011 before captaining the RGS High Wycombe rugby side.
+He won the Under-19 Provincial Championship while playing for Western Province in South Africa, and at the end of his contract there he joined Perpignan.

 Club career

 Allan signed for French Top 14 side Perpignan shortly before the 2013–14 season.
 Allan made his debut for Perpignan on 8 September 2013 against Racing Métro at Stade Olympique Yves-du-Manoir in the Hauts-de-Seine, Paris.
 Perpignan lost 19–16, with Allan kicking one conversion (56th minute) and kicking three penalties (3rd minute, 26th minute, 68th minute).

 Because of Allan's end-of-year performances, he was called up to the national team.
 Allan played a total of eight games in the Top 14 and four in the Heineken Cup in his debut season for Perpignan, scoring a total of 27 points in 12 appearances for the side.
 Perpignan were relegated to the Pro D2 after finishing 13th out of the 14 teams.

 In the 2014–15 Pro D2 season, Allan cemented a firm position on the number 10 role for Perpignan.
 Playing eighteen games, scoring three tries, fourteen penalty goals, scoring a total of 81 points and helping Perpignan to reach promotional play-offs.

 Allan returned to his home region of Veneto, Italy, signing for Benetton Treviso before the 2016–17 Pro12 until 2020–21 Pro14 season.

 It was announced on 5 May 2021, that Allan had been signed by the English Premiership team Harlequins, to begin his career with them ahead of the 2021/22 season.